-Adverse Childhood Experiences Screening
+Adverse Childhood Experiences (ACEs) Screening

 Adverse childhood experiences (ACEs) and toxic stress are linked to serious and costly health conditions.
 The California Department of Health Care Services (DHCS) has a goal to reduce ACEs and toxic stress by half in one generation.
 As a result, they have implemented a state-wide effort to train providers, provide clinical protocols, and resources for establishing a trauma informed care network via the ACEs Aware website (www.acesaware.org).
 DHCS encourages all primary care providers (PCPs) to be trained and complete ACE screenings.
-This will better determine the likelihood of an increased health risk that a patient has due to a toxic stress response, which can inform patient treatment and encourage the use of trauma-informed care.
+An ACE screening will better determine the likelihood of a member's increased health risk due to a toxic stress response, which can inform patient treatment and encourage the use of trauma-informed care.

-Primary care providers, including mid-level providers, are required to complete the ACEs Aware Core Training and the DHCS Training Attestation Form before beginning screenings.
-Mid-level provider's supervising physician needs to also complete the required training and attestation form.
-The Alliance receives a list from DHCS of providers who have completed their training and attestations.
+Primary care providers, including mid-level providers, are required to complete the ACEs Aware Core Training and the DHCS Training Attestation before billing and beginning screenings.
+DHCS has recently updated the ACEs Provider Training Attestation process, and Providers now attest to completing the "Becoming ACEs Aware in California" training in their evaluation of the course by including their National Provider Identifier (NPI) in the post-training evaluation.
+Mid-level provider's supervising physician also needs to complete the required training and attestation.
+The Alliance receives a list from DHCS of providers who have completed their training and attestations in the following month of when the training was completed.